RTribble88/UCDavisBootcamp/README.md

  73.235.128.52

 Machines within the network can only be accessed by the Jumpbox.

-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+Which machine did you allow to access your ELK VM?
+What was its IP address?

 I allowed StargatePortal access to the ELK VM its Ip is 23.101.204.96